ScopeFoundry/scopefoundry.github.io/content/en/docs/10_tutorials/_index.md

 Access code from [the tutorial repository](https://github.com/UBene/scope_foundry_2_basic_tutorial)

-If you are new, we recommend you to take all basic tutorials in order
+If you are new, we recommend completing all basic tutorials in order.